 As I always like to say, Steve Gillette & Cindy Mangsen are not Gordon Lightfoot, but I really think you would enjoy them as much as I do.
 I have found that most Lightfoot fans share the same tastes in music, so I am sharing one of my favorites with you.

 I can not say enough about how excellent the pair are as a duo, while their individual talents stand on their own.
 Steve is well known as a songwriter, whose songs have been recorded by artists like John Denver, Garth Brooks, Nanci Griffith, Ian & Sylvia, Waylon Jennings, The Kingston Trio, Anne Murray, Linda Ronstadt, Kenny Rogers, Tammy Wynette, Josh Ritter and others.
 You will recognize many of the songs when Steve sings them; he is a wonderful guitar player with a unique style, and a superb vocalist as well.
-Some of his best known songs are Darcy Farrow, Bed of Roses, The River, and Back on the Street Again.
+Some of his best known songs are Darcy Farrow, Bed of Roses, Glass Houses, (That Song About) The River, and Back on the Street Again.
 Gordon Lightfoot performed Darcy Farrow on stage in the 1960s, but never recorded it (too bad!).
-If you click the play button in the image above, you'll see Steve & Cindy perform Bed of Roses, or this link to see them perform my favorite, Darcy Farrow.
+If you click the play button in the image above, you'll see Steve & Cindy perform Bed of Roses, or click the following link to see them perform my favorite, Darcy Farrow.
 Bed of Roses is another of Steve's wonderful songs, a beautiful love song, recorded by Kenny Rogers.

 Cindy is a wonderful vocalist, who performs both her own songs and traditional songs, and accompanies herself on guitar, banjo, concertina, or mountain dulcimer.
 Her harmonies on Steve's songs are beautiful.
 Here's a clip of Cindy performing a stirring renditioin of the Child Ballad, The Two Sisters.